secretstartups/handbook/job-families/engineering/security-leadership/index.html.md

 #### Senior Director, Security Requirements

 - Technical credibility: Significant experience in all domains within sub-department
-- Management credibility: 7 years experience in Security management leadership
+- Management credibility: Relevant, progressive experience Security management leadership
 - Ability to understand, communicate and improve the quality of multiple teams
 - Demonstrate longevity at at least one recent job
 - Ability to be successful managing at a remote-only company